Updated: October 9, 2023

 If they must, as it is with most of your digital footprint, it will be up to them to contact each individual server to convert or discontinue any accounts.
 This can be a difficult and sometimes impossible task, depending on federal law and the laws of your state.

-This can be a very long process.
-The longer your accounts remain active after your death without being used, the risk of identity theft, credit card fraud, and other related problems increases.
+This can be a very long process for them and the longer your accounts remain active after your death without being used, the risk of identity theft, credit card fraud, and other related problems increases.
 Your surviving family may be responsible for any consequences of this.

 You can save lots of time, effort, and perhaps money by listing every website you have an account with including what services you use and the relevant domain names, usernames, and passwords so they can deal with these sites as soon as possible.